James4Ever0/notes/AI Hacking Assistants, Automated Hacking.md

 ---

-use leaked credentials to query search engine, mask these credentials and find common keywords, practices finding unknown credentials.
+use leaked credentials to query search engine, mask these credentials and collect common keywords, practices finding unknown credentials.

 ---